dalofeco/VideoClassifier/README.md

 **Disclaimer:** The `VideoExpertSystem/tf_scripts` folder is sourced from the official TensorFlow repo.
 It contains helper scripts for training and classifying, and is provided within for convenience, to avoid having to clone the entire repository.

+#### Instructions for Training RNN LSTM Models

+1. Clone the repository to your local machine.
+2. Copy the training video frames onto the `VideoExpertSystem/Models/tf_files-v{1.0}/rnn/dataset` directory.
+3. Open a Python 3 interactive shell on the `VideoExpertSystem` directory.
+4. Run `from Trainer import RNNTrainer` to import the RNNTrainer class.
+5. Run `trainer = RNNTrainer({labels}{model_version})` with the appropriate parameters to initialize an instance of the trainer.
+6. Run `trainer.autoTrain()` to start the entire data processing and training process.

+**Note**: The training process may take extremely long time periods depending on the size of your dataset.
+It is recommended to run on powerful machines with an optimized version of TensorFlow.